Silicones are in many shampoos, conditioners, and styling products on the shelf.

 Most shampoos fake smoothness with silicones and sulfates.
 The Wash doesn't need to do all that.

 Ditch silicones, keep smooth, healthy hair without the buildup.
-Try The Wash now.
+Try The Wash and The Condish now as part of The Hero Hair Kit.

 The Verdict: Are Silicones Bad for Hair?